vdanielb/ideas/README.md

 - LLM review generator based on variables like genre, actor, year.
 (DeepSeek API?
 NGram? some other word generator language model?
 - Use TF-IDF on the reviews to get n words/tags that describe the movie

+# Personal Website
+Maybe I should just use a jekyll or any other pregenerated theme